jccarrigan/OilandGasAssetEvaluation/README.md

 ## Appendix

 Please refer to the Plots folder to view the results of the various models over different time periods.
 The folder includes model results for average, cumulative, and peak production over the most recent 2-10 year timeframe.

+Well counts for each model are also included.

 ## References